Tuesday, October 15, 2024

-Finished long on the trailing palate and a well-balanced 14.5% alcohol.
+Finished long on a fabulous ginger and a big but comfortable 14% alcohol.

 INDEX of REVIEWED WINES